 Fort Smith is a larger medium-sized city located in the state of Arkansas.
-With a population of 88,194 people and 20 constituent neighborhoods, Fort Smith is the second largest community in Arkansas.
+With a population of 89,992 people and 23 constituent neighborhoods, Fort Smith is the third largest community in Arkansas.

-Fort Smith is a very ethnically-diverse city.
+Fort Smith is an extremely ethnically-diverse city.
 The people who call Fort Smith home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Smith residents report their race to be White, followed by Black or African-American.
 Fort Smith also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.01% of the city’s residents.
-Important ancestries of people in Fort Smith include Irish, German, French , and Italian.
+People of Hispanic or Latino origin account for 19.38% of the city’s residents.
+Important ancestries of people in Fort Smith include German, Irish, English, Scottish, and European.

 The most common language spoken in Fort Smith is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Laotian.